TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 * * *

-Along with the usual 'imgapi' service, HAproxy, and stud; a standalone IMGAPI has the following background processes:
+Along with the usual 'imgapi' service and haproxy; a standalone IMGAPI has the following background processes:

 1. An hourly cronjob runs "logadm" to handle log rotation.
 2. An hourly cronjob runs